 The title means "from darkness," and Thorp treats it as a brief.
-Ex Tenebris is a study in chiaroscuro, that old painter's discipline of letting a single light source carve form out of near-black.
+Ex Tenebris is a series of dark fantasy illustrations and a study in chiaroscuro, that old painter's discipline of letting a single light source carve form out of near-black.
 Most of the frame is shadow.
 The small lit region is where all the information lives, which is exactly why the composition holds.

 Octane and Redshift both show up in the toolset, and that's a considered call.
 A chiaroscuro image depends on truthful light falloff, and each renderer handles deep shadow and highlight rolloff with its own character.
 Cinema 4D stages the scene and procedural texturing keeps surfaces reading at every distance without hand-painted maps.
 As a personal piece, there's no client note softening the contrast, so the value range runs as extreme as Thorp wants.